How to Deal with a Final Patent Rejection

-The process begins with a simple Notice of Appeal, which may be filed within three months of the Final Office Action without need for extensions or, at the latest, within six months of the final rejection with payment of appropriate USPTO extension fees.
+The process begins with a simple Notice of Appeal.
+The Notice of Appeal may be filed within three months of the Final Office Action without need for extensions or, at the latest, within six months of the final rejection with payment of appropriate USPTO extension fees.
 The filing of the Notice of Appeal triggers a two-month deadline thereafter to file the Appeal Brief.
 So you basically control the deadline of your Appeal Brief depending on when you file the Notice of Appeal.
-Therefore, you may want to hold off on filing the Notice of Appeal if there are additional arguments or pieces of evidence you wish to introduce into the record.
+Therefore, you may want to hold off on filing the Notice of Appeal until you feel comfortable with how much time you have left to draft the Appeal Brief.

 Drafting and filing an Appeal Brief is typically the costliest task of a patent appeal.
 The cost for drafting and filing the Appeal Brief can be significant and will largely be determined by the number and complexity of issues on appeal.
 The two key sections of the Appeal Brief comprise the Summary of claimed subject matter and the Argument section.
-Our attorney’s fees for drafting an Appeal Brief may range from $3,000 to over $10,000.
+Our attorney’s fees for drafting an Appeal Brief may range from $4,000 to over $10,000.

-Once the appeal brief is filed, the Examiner meets with the supervisor and one other examiner to discuss the rejection, your appeal brief, and whether they want to send the case to the Board.
-At this stage, the Examiner can withdraw the rejection, which would end the appeal process, or move forward with the appeal.
+Once the Appeal Brief is filed, the Examiner meets with the supervisor and one other examiner to discuss the rejection, your appeal brief, and whether they want to send the case to the Board.
+At this stage, this trio of examiners can either withdraw the rejection, which would end the appeal process, or move forward with the appeal.

 If a decision is made to move forward with the appeal, an Examiner’s Answer will be filed.
-You will then be required to pay a USPTO forwarding fee ($2,240 large entity; $1,120 small entity) within two months of the Examiner’s Answer to send the case to the Board.
-The total cost for paying the forwarding fee is $1,870 for a small entity and $2,990 for a large entity, which includes our flat rate of $750 for both reviewing the Examiner’s Answer and paying the forwarding fee.
+You will then be required to pay a USPTO forwarding fee ($2,360 large entity; $1,180 small entity) within two months of the Examiner’s Answer to send the case to the Board.
+The total cost for paying the forwarding fee is $1,930 for a small entity and $3,110 for a large entity, which includes our flat rate of $750 for both reviewing the Examiner’s Answer and paying the forwarding fee.

 Is a Reply Brief optional?